Generic Name: fenoprofen calcium

 For additional information about overdosage treatment contact a poison control center (1-800-222-1222).

-FENOPROFEN CALCIUM, USP capsule is a nonsteroidal, anti-inflammatory drug available in 400 mg capsule form for oral administration.
+FENOPROFEN CALCIUM (fenoprofen calcium, USP) capsules is a nonsteroidal, anti-inflammatory drug available in 200 mg and 400 mg capsule form for oral administration.

-The 400 mg capsule is opaque green cap and opaque blue body, imprinted with ""NALFON 400 mg" on the cap and "EP 123" on the body.
+The 200 mg capsule is opaque yellow No. 97 cap and opaque white body, imprinted with “RX681” on the cap and body.

 Fenoprofen Calcium is an arylacetic acid derivative.
 It is a white crystalline powder.
 At 25°C, it dissolves to a 15 mg/mL solution in alcohol (95%).
 It is slightly soluble in water and insoluble in benzene.The pKa of fenoprofen calcium is 4.5 at 25°C.

-FENOPROFEN CALCIUM, USP capsules contain fenoprofen calcium as the dihydrate in an amount equivalent 400 mg (1.65 mmol) of fenoprofen.
+Fenoprofen calcium capsules contain fenoprofen calcium as the dihydrate in an amount equivalent to 200 mg (0.826 mmol) or 400 mg (1.65 mmol) of fenoprofen.

-Inactive ingredients in FENOPROFEN CALCIUM, USP capsules are crospovidone, magnesium stearate, sodium lauryl sulfate, and talc.
-In addition, the 400 mg capsules contain gelatin, D&C Yellow #10, FD&C Blue #1, FD&C Red #40, FD&C Yellow #6, and titanium dioxide.
+Inactive ingredients in Fenoprofen Calcium capsules are crospovidone, magnesium stearate, sodium lauryl sulfate, and talc.
+In addition, the 200 mg capsules contain gelatin, titanium dioxide, yellow iron oxide, and red iron oxide, and the 400 mg capsules contain gelatin, D&C Yellow #10, FD&C Blue #1, FD&C Red #40, FD&C Yellow #6, and titanium dioxide.

 12. CLINICAL PHARMACOLOGY